nikonet-us/naas-automation-platform/README.md

 ### 6. Deploy

 Once the release is scheduled, the NFaaS App automatically handles the deployment during the designated maintenance window.
 The deployment process begins by pulling the release from the GitHub repository, ensuring that the correct configurations are applied.
-The NFaaS App then executes a workflow that updates the Nautobot database with the latest configurations and prepares the necessary infrastructure services.
+The app then executes a workflow that updates the Nautobot database with the latest configurations and prepares the necessary infrastructure services.

 As part of the deployment workflow, the app updates both the **DHCP** and **DNS** servers to ensure that new devices within the fabric receive the correct IP addresses and have the appropriate DNS entries.
 For zero-touch provisioning, the app generates base configurations for all spine and leaf devices, uploading these to a **TFTP server** so that the devices can be automatically configured upon boot.

 Simultaneously, the NFaaS App computes the detailed network configurations, such as routing protocols and interface settings, and sends them to **Cisco NSO**.
 NSO processes and pushes these configurations to the physical network devices via its southbound APIs.
-Once all devices are configured and operational, the NFaaS App updates the monitoring systems to ensure metrics are collected from the newly deployed fabric and alerts are set up for real-time performance monitoring and issue detection.
+Once all devices are configured and operational, the app updates the monitoring systems to ensure metrics are collected from the newly deployed fabric and alerts are set up for real-time performance monitoring and issue detection.

 This automated deployment process ensures a seamless and error-free integration of the new fabric into the existing network infrastructure.